newlandsvalley/purescript-soundfonts-deprecated/README.md

 ## Examples

-The examples directory contains a browser example of how the library might be used.
+The examples/basic directory contains a browser example of how the library might be used.